cloudwego/cwgo/README.md

 [中文](./README_CN.md) | English

 cwgo is an all-in-one code generation tool for CloudWeGo.
-It integrates the advantages of various components to improve the developer experience.
+It integrates the advantages of the kitex and hz tools to improve the development efficiency and experience.
 The main features of cwgo tool are as follows:

 ## Tool Characteristics